Where to Stay in Vienna - A Local’s Guide for First-Time Visitors

 And just keep this in mind: the central downtown districts are where you’ll find the city’s major sights, monuments, historic buildings, and other places of touristic interest, and they’re therefore where most tourists spend their time when visiting the city.
 For pure convenience, these areas are hard to beat, but they are a bit more touristy and accommodation in them is of course more expensive than elsewhere.

-My 8 recommended neighborhoods
+Quick summary of my 8 recommended neighborhoods

 With almost 3 million inhabitants and covering about 160 square miles, Vienna is a genuine metropolis with many, many neighborhoods.
 The public transportation in the city is excellent though, and its underground - the U-Bahn - is comprehensive and will take you most anywhere you want to go quite quickly, so you’re never going to be terribly isolated even if you end up staying somewhere a bit out of the way.